Why 75% of ocean animals glow

 About 75% of ocean creatures can make their own light.
 It’s called bioluminescence—and it all comes down to a special chemical reaction happening inside their bodies.

 Unlike glow sticks, bioluminescent reactions use renewable resources like oxygen and ATP.
-This ability allows fireflies to mate and deter predators, angler fish to confuse and attract prey, and deep-sea shrimp a means of defense by vomiting glowing slush.
+This ability allows fireflies to mate and deter predators, anglerfish to confuse and attract prey, and deep-sea shrimp to defend themselves by vomiting glowing slush.

 A chemical reaction between luciferin and oxygen—catalyzed by luciferase—produces light within bioluminescent organisms.
-Biofluorescence, on the other hand, sees special proteins absorb light of one wavelength and re-emit light at another (usually longer) wavelength.
+Biofluorescence, on the other hand, involves special proteins that absorb light of one wavelength and re-emit the light at a different, typically longer, wavelength.

-Some species produce a quick flash of light, while others glow steadily with an eerie glow, often in response to being disturbed or seeking attention.
+Some species produce a quick flash of light, while others glow steadily with an eerie glow, often to seek attention or in response to being disturbed.
 Snails, worms, fungi, and other organisms highlight that this ability evolved independently, rather than from one common ancestor.

 After analyzing fossils, genetic data, and statistical methods, scientists believe octocorals were the first organisms to evolve light-producing abilities.
 As a result of independent evolution across at least 94 species, this phenomenon is connected to a diverse range of behaviors.